 Looking for a new way to display artist trading cards?

-Here's a great idea that a friend told us about for an attractive ATC frame that's ideal for showing off your favourite artist trading card.
+Here's another great way to display artist trading cards that a friend told us about.
+It's an attractive ATC frame that's ideal for showing off your favourite artist trading card.
 You can make it using only your usual art and craft supplies, and waste materials often found around the house.

 If you'd like to try making this simple altered art project you'll need: